-Financing options are also available, be sure to ask one of our partners for details.
+Financing options are also available, so be sure to ask one of our partners for details.

 That depends on your personal needs and preferences of course, but they can be a worthwhile investment for homeowners looking for efficient and effective cooling.
 If you want something better and quieter than a window or portable A/C but your home isn’t well-suited to central air (because you have radiant heating for example), then a ductless system may be a good option.
 The initial investment required will be somewhat similar to a central A/C ($3,000 – $5,000 on average, including installation) but substantially more than a portable or window unit.
 That said, you may require multiple window or portable units to cool the same amount of space compared to with a ductless mini-split.

 This depends primarily on the size of the space you need to cool.
 The outdoor component will vary in size, with the largest ones able to connect to up to 8 indoor units.
 The cooling power of ductless A/Cs can vary from 5,000 BTUs to 50,000+ BTUs.
 Because every situation and home or building is different, online size estimate charts are unlikely to be of much use.
-In order to determine the size you need, it’s best to have a free estimate done by an experienced local HVAC contractor, who will do a ‘load calculation’ (an assessment of your cooling needs based on the size and configuration of your space.
+In order to determine the size you need, it’s best to have a free estimate done by an experienced local HVAC contractor, who will do a load calculation, meaning an assessment of your cooling needs based on the size and configuration of your space.

-The exact location of the units will obviously vary by home.
+The exact location of the units will vary by home.
 In most cases, the outdoor unit will be placed on a rack on the side of the house or even on the roof.
-In condominium buildings or townhouses, the unit may be placed on a deck or balcony.
+In condominium buildings or townhouses, the unit may be placed on/under a deck or balcony.
 The outdoor unit can only be so far from the indoor units, so this must be considered during installation.
-The indoor units will be mounted on the wall near the ceiling in the rooms that will be cooled.
+The indoor units will be mounted on the wall, floor, or ceiling in the rooms that will be cooled.